flowground/amazonaws-com-apigateway-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateUsagePlanKey
-### Creates a usage plan key for adding an existing API key to a usage plan.
+> Creates a usage plan key for adding an existing API key to a usage plan.<br/>

 #### Input Parameters
 * `usageplanId` - _required_